In this Garmin Vivoactive 4 review we’re diving deep into the ins and outs of this amazing Garmin watch.

 With GPS and music playback activated, your Vivoactive 4 battery lasts up to 4 days.

-If kept in smartwatch mode, battery life reaches even further: up to a full week!
+If kept in smartwatch mode, it reaches even further: up to a full week!

 Opting for the larger 45mm, Vivoactive 4 option does grant a longer battery life than the smaller option and gives you an extra day of run time for each of the different modes.

-Wearers have found that the Pulse oximeter drains the smartwatch’s battery more than anything if allowed to run day and night.
+Wearers have found that the Pulse oximeter drains the watch’s battery more than anything if allowed to run day and night.

-The result is about two days of battery life before needing to be recharged.
+The result is about two days before needing to be recharged.

 The Vivoactive 4 comes in two sizes: 40mm and 45mm.